2020–2022 Serbian protests: 10 July 2020

 In Belgrade, one protester stabbed another protester with a knife after a verbal confrontation between two groups of protesters.
 Excluding this incident protest remained peaceful until 9 pm when a group of right-wing protesters tried to break inside a National Assembly using firecrackers, they only managed to shatter glass on the main entrance before police intervened.
 Protesters clashed with the law enforcement for around 40 minutes, after the clashes ended peaceful protest continued.
-Around 11 pm clashes again erupted between police and protesters, police was reinforced by the gendarmary.
+Around 11 pm clashes again erupted between police and protesters, police was reinforced by the gendarmery.
 Police and gendarmary fired tear gas and pushed protesters away from the National Assembly in three different directions in order to disperse them, which turned out to be successful.
 At least 19 people were injured, including both protesters and law enforcement officers, and more than 70 more protesters were arrested, including a protester who stabbed another protester with a knife.

 In Novi Sad, protesters blockaded multiple roads in the city.
 Around 8 pm they marched out of the city and blockaded E75 highway, protests remained peaceful.

 In Zrenjanin, protesters blockaded bridge on the main road of the city, protest finished without incidents.

 Peaceful protests were also held in Niš, Pirot, Vranje, Kruševac, Leskovac and Čačak.